 When I was in Portland last month, GSG reader Debbie made all this fabulous food for the road.
 Which was a good thing, since we did 3 lectures in 24 hours, sometimes with a 2-hour drive, so we had no downtime.
 (Now she’s setting me up with some speaking engagements in Hawaii for September.
 Anybody have a place that would like to host, on any of the three major islands?
 Speak up now before we commit to some others, okay?)

 When we got home, Kristin and I craved those sandwiches Debbie made.
-They were mashed avocado, with chopped Smokehouse Almonds, on Dave’s Killer 21-Grain Bread that you get at Costco.
+They were mashed avocado, with chopped Smokehouse Almonds, on Dave’s Killer 21-Grain Bread from Costco.